kpete2017/DnDungeonMaster/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There is a seperate repositiory for the ruby on rails backend
+There is a seperate repositiory for the Ruby on Rails backend

 [Backend](https://github.com/kpete2017/dndungeonmaster_backend.git)